amethyst/amethyst/CONTRIBUTING.md

 ## Pull Requests

-So, you have a pull request?
+So, you want to write some code?
 Great!
+But before you start writing, please make sure you are familiar with how our repositories are structured:

+1. __develop__: If adding features, tweaking, improving docs, etc. do so here.
+2. __release-*__: If releasing a bugfix against a specific release, do so here.
+3. __hotfix-*__: Do not touch.
+Hotfix branches for broken (yanked) releases.
+4. __master__: Do not touch.
+Latest production-ready state of the code.

+To begin hacking, fork the repository to your account and `git clone` the forked copy to your local machine.
+Then switch to either the **develop** branch or appropriate __release-*__ branch.
+Now you're ready to work!

+### Submission Checklist

-But before you submit, please make sure you have done the following things first:
+Before submitting your pull request to the repository, please make sure you have done the following things first:

-1. You have ensured the pull request is against the latest version of your branch.
+1. You have ensured the pull request is based on a recent version of your respective branch.
 2. You have granted non-exclusive right to your source code under the [MIT License][ml].
-3. You have processed your source code with `cargo fmt`.
-4. If your pull request adds new methods or functions to the codebase, you have written adequate test cases for them.
+3. If your pull request adds new methods or functions to the codebase, you have written adequate test cases for them.
    * Unit tests are placed at the bottom of the same .rs file in a submodule called `tests` with `// Unit tests` right above it.
 For an example, see the unit tests in the [timing.rs][ti] file in the `amethyst_engine` sub-crate.
    * Integration tests are placed in a separate .rs file in the `tests` subdirectory.
+4. You have processed your source code with `cargo fmt`.
 5. All of the following commands completed without errors.
    * `cargo build`
-   * `cargo test`
-   * `cargo run` (if it's a binary)
+   * `cargo test -p {crate-name} -v`

 [ml]: ./COPYING
 [ti]: ./src/engine/src/timing.rs#L68-L112